BrodyGGG/BrodyGGG.github.io/README.md

 - **Transaction History:** Track deposits, withdraws and transfers for each user.

 ### Contributions
--Password hashing
+- Password hashing
--Create Account front / back
+- Create Account front / back
--Login front / back
+- Login front / back
--Create Admin account front / back
+- Create Admin account front / back
--Creating Sessions
+- Creating Sessions
+- Holding an employees or admin status with a customer id in session for employee access to customers account

 ### Technologies
 - Frontend: React